BioGenies/CancerGram-analysis/README.md

 This repository contains data and code necessary to reproduce analysis from the article: Burdukiewicz, M., Sidorczuk, K., Rafacz, D., Pietluch, F., Bakala, M., Slowik, J. and Gagat, P. CancerGram: an effective classifier for differentiating anticancer from antimicrobial peptides.

-The analysis conducted in this article resulted in a predictor of antimicrobial peptides AmpGram, available as a *R* package and a web server (http://biongram.biotech.uni.wroc.pl/CancerGram/).
+The analysis conducted in this article resulted in a predictor of anticancer peptides CancerGram, available as a *R* package and a web server (http://biongram.biotech.uni.wroc.pl/CancerGram/).

 ## How to reproduce the main part of the analysis?